Cartagena Cruise Port Guide

 • Tap water is safe to drink

-• Summer heat intense—carry water, hat
+• Summer heat is intense—carry water and a hat

 Getting Back to Your Ship: The Work-Backwards Method